Unveiling the Benefits of Social Support for Mental Health and Brain Function

 It’s important to remember that seeking social support isn’t a sign of weakness; on the contrary, it demonstrates strength in recognising our inherent needs as social creatures.

-Though it may seem challenging initially to build these bridges of connection when battling the waves of loneliness or depression, each small interaction contributes significantly towards building a strong foundation of trust and mutual respect.
+Though it may seem challenging initially to build these bridges of connection when battling the waves of loneliness or , each small interaction contributes significantly towards building a strong foundation of trust and mutual respect.

 These ties become lifelines during times of strife – offering comfort, validation, advice or simply a listening ear.